-Scrambling at work for clients and to bring in new business may lessen focus on one’s own home front.
+Scrambling at work for clients and bringing in new business may lessen focus on one’s own home front.
 It’s important to focus on fall home maintenance to tackle any trouble spots before winter arrives.
 Now is the time to start outside jobs before it turns cold and rainy (or snowy).
 Some tasks may require scheduling other professionals such as electricians or plumbers.
 Read on for a checklist to be sure your home stays in working order throughout the winter season.

 - Replace roof shingles if only a few are missing.
-You may want to hold off on a new roof until spring, since warm weather helps shingles seal properly.
+You may want to hold off on a new roof until spring since warm weather helps shingles seal properly.
 Ask a roofing expert what’s best for your region.

 - Be an energy miser and caulk or weather-strip around window frames and door frames.

-- Replace rotted wood (including fences) that can attract termites, carpenter ants and other
+- Replace rotted wood (including fences) that can attract termites, carpenter ants, and other

 - Clean gutters and downspouts to avoid overflow and basement flooding.
 Equip downspouts with extenders, if needed, to help keep water away from the foundation.

-- Lubricate garage door hinges, rollers and tracks to avoid stress during frigid temperatures.
+- Lubricate garage door hinges, rollers, and tracks to avoid stress during frigid temperatures.

 - Tune up your snowblower before the first flakes fall.